HaoranPeng21/HDMI/README.md

-# HDMI ("HGT Detection from MAGs in Individuals") workflow
+# HDMI ("HGT Detection from MAGs in Individuals")

 ## Overview

-HDMI workflow is a workflow to detect recent HGT events based on metagenome-assembled-genomes (MAGs).
+HDMI workflow is developed to detect recent HGT events based on metagenome-assembled-genomes (MAGs).
 HGTfinder captured individual-specific, recent HGT (0-10000 years) with their bacterial host genomes.

 If you have any questions about [HGTfinder](https://github.com/HaoranPeng21/HGTfinder), feel free to contact me (h.peng@umcg.nl)